lexie23c/Hivebets/README.md

 ## Example Use Cases

-HiveBets supports a wide range of prediction markets:
+Hivebets supports a wide range of prediction markets:

 ### Token Market Caps
 **"Will token X reach $300M market cap by November 3?"**